COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Core Businesses

-Welltower is a well diversified health care REIT focused on the senior citizen segment of the market.
+Welltower is a well-diversified health care REIT focused on the senior citizen segment of the market.
 The primary focus for the company has been on senior housing facilities, with a secondary focus on medical facilities to treat seniors, including long-term care, post-acute care, outpatient medical, and health systems.
 The company has been successfully expanding both segments, with an eye to balancing the portfolio over time.
 As a result, their breakdown on an In-Place NOI basis has shifted over the past two years from 66% senior housing / 34% medical facilities to 57% senior housing / 43% medical facilities.
 Having both residential and treatment facilities in their portfolio, Welltower management has successfully leveraged two of the major needs for senior citizens to successfully grow the company.

 Welltower Portfolio Composition by In-Place NOI